Amy Day

 Contributor

-Family Physician.
+Family and Lifestyle Medicine Physician.
+Pensacola born and raised.
 Wife to a die-hard Seminole.
-Mom to 2 kids under 3!
+Mom to 2 kids under 4!
 Lover of food and travel.
 Sucker for live music.
 Special interests in taking care, wellness/making lifestyle changes to be healthier, playing guitar (poorly) around a campfire, normalizing breastfeeding, striving for authenticity and writing it all down.
+Follow the instagram @LadderToTheStars and blog LadderToTheStars.blog for our Maternal Health and Wellness Initiative.

 Contributor